Questers Grants and P&R and Education Projects

 Colorado State Preservation and Restoration (P&R) and Education Grant Awards

-To apply for a Colorado grant, a chapter must complete the application form and must include 20% of the total project cost from its own treasury.
+To apply for a Colorado grant, a chapter must complete the application form and commit 20% of the total project cost from its own treasury.
 The application follows the International Guidelines for P&R awards.
+State grants to local chapters are awarded at the Spring Council Meeting in odd years.

-Funding for the Colorado State Questers P&R and Education Grant Awards is provided through fundraisers held at the Fall Luncheon and Spring Council meetings as well as donations from state chapters.
-Awards can be $5,000-$6,000.
+Funding for the Colorado State Questers P&R and Education Grant Awards is provided through fundraisers held at the Fall Event and Spring Council meetings as well as donations from state chapters.

 State President Projects